Class of 1974's Dr. NESSIE NDIVE HILL RECEIVED THE

 PICTURED From top left to bottom right are the following 13 SAKERETTE DOCTOR GRADUATES who made up a stunning 30% of the total 42 in their graduating class:

-L to R: Graduate Heavenly with her Proud Mom, Judith Limunga Gobina (to her right) and her equally proud Class of '81 Aunties, Lucy Ayuk (aka Femme Noire) and Gloria Ntuba Jua.
+BELOW: L to R: Graduate Heavenly with her Proud Mom, Judith Limunga Gobina (to her right) and her equally proud Class of '81 Aunties, Lucy Ayuk (aka Femme Noire) and Gloria Ntuba Jua.

-LEFT: The 2 MUKWELE DOCTORS, (Emilia & Henrietta), nieces of PIONEER Marie Dibo Mukete, with their elated and extremely blessed Mom, Nkese Mukwele
+Right: The 2 MUKWELE DOCTORS, (Emilia & Henrietta), nieces of PIONEER Marie Dibo Mukete, with their elated and extremely blessed Mom, Nkese Mukwele

 Our Pretty 2017 UB NURSES!!!